These awards are the highest honors reflecting the ideals cherished by South Carolinians that include service, integrity, character and leadership.

 The Outstanding Black Alumnus Award is presented to a graduate who has uniquely distinguished themselves in their professional career, shown remarkable leadership capabilities and positively impacted their community.

-This year’s recipient is Dr. Bambi W. Gaddist, ’05 Master of Education, College of Education; '12 Doctorate of Education, College of Education
+This year’s recipient is Dr. Bambi W. Gaddist, ’88 Doctor of Public Health, Arnold School of Public Health

 She is a published researcher, author and consults with a host of national and local organizations.
 In 2008, Gaddist was selected as a CNN Hero and featured on CNN/Essence Magazine’s “Recapturing The Dream” during August 2009.